Berlin U-Bahn: Großprofil (large profile)

 Großprofil trains are 2.65 m wide, and 3.40 m high.
-The first sixteen multiple units and eight ordinary carriages entered active service on the Nord-Süd-Bahn in 1924, after a year of using modified Kleinprofil trains.
+The first sixteen power cars and eight unpowered cars entered active service on the Nord-Süd-Bahn in 1924, after a year of using modified Kleinprofil trains.
 Designated B-I, the cars were 13.15 m long and each had three sliding doors; the large elliptical windows at the front of the train earned them the nickname, Tunneleulen (tunnel owls).
 Upgraded B-II trains were introduced in 1927, and continued to be used until 1969.
 The first 18 m C-I trains were trialled in 1926, and two upgrades were produced before the end of the decade.
 The first U-Bahn trains to use aluminium in their construction, the C-IV types, were introduced in 1930.
 Many C-type trains were seized by Soviet forces in 1945, to be used in the Moscow Metro.

 The first D-type trains, manufactured in 1957, were built from steel, making them very heavy and less efficient; however, the DL type that followed from 1965 used metals that were less dense, allowing a 26% reduction in weight.
 In East Berlin, D-type trains bought from the BVG were designated D-I. Difficulties there in trying to develop an E series of trains led, in 1962, to the conversion of S-Bahn type 168 trains for use on the E line.
 These E-III trains were desperately needed at the time to allow modified Kleinprofil trains to return to the increasingly busy A line but, following reunification, high running costs led to their retirement in 1994.

 In West Berlin, the successor to the D-type was the F-type, which debuted in 1973.
 They varied from other models in having seats that were perpendicular to the sides of the train; from 1980, they also became the first U-Bahn trains to use three-phase electricity.
 In 1995, the original seating arrangement returned as the H series took up service.
 H-type trains are characterised by the interconnection of carriages throughout the length of the train; and they can only be removed from the tracks at main service depots.

 As of 2005, only F, H, and a variation of the IK-type trains are in active service.